-Calouste Gulbenkian, his Mina’i Wares, and the Changing Islamic Art Market in the Early Twentieth Century
+Calouste Gulbenkian, His Mīnāʾī Ware, and the Changing Islamic Art Market in the Early Twentieth Century

 Richard McClary

-This article aims to provide a clearer understanding of the emergence of the market for Islamic art in the early decades of the twentieth century through a study of the changing purchasing habits of one European collector’s acquisition of mina’i wares.
-Despite the narrow scope, this approach allows for a coherent focused study while engaging with some of the leading dealers, agents and auction houses.
-These were located primarily in Paris, and to lesser extent, in New York and London, in the key period during which the Islamic art market became a major part of the broader art and antiquities business.
-This early period was the colonial heyday of collecting Islamic art, and saw the establishment of the canon of popular items, led by the tastemakers, collectors and dealers of the time, that in many cases continues to this day.
+This article aims to provide a clearer understanding of the emergence of the market for Islamic art in the early decades of the twentieth century through a study of the changing purchasing habits of one European collector, specifically in his acquisition of mīnāʾī ware.
+Despite the narrow scope, this approach allows for a coherent, focused study while engaging with the leading dealers, agents, and auction houses of the time.
+These were located primarily in Paris and, to lesser extent, New York and London, in the key period during which the Islamic art market became a major part of the broader art and antiquities business.
+This early period was the colonial heyday of collecting Islamic art, and saw the establishment of a canon of popular items—led by contemporary tastemakers, collectors, and dealers—which continues to this day.

-Before addressing the core material, it is important to examine some of the key terms, as it was during the same period that a market for such material was emerging that the accepted terminology developed.
-While the, albeit far from perfect, term ‘Islamic Art’ is now widely accepted, there was no such clear consensus as to what terminology should be used for such material in the late-nineteenth and early-twentieth centuries.
-In the latter decades of the nineteenth century Émile Prisse d’Avennes (1807-1879) used the term ‘l’Art Arabe’ for his work on Islamic Cairo, but the term ‘Saracenic Art’ was also in use.
-In the major exhibition of 1910 in Munich the term ‘Mohammadan’ was used, and the same term was employed in 1922 when Rudolph M. Riefstahl (1880-1936) published the Islamic ceramics in the Parish-Watson collection.
-However, there was also an increasing use of nationalist or ethnic terminology, especially in the commercially desirable field of ‘Persian’ art.
-There was an exhibition in London in 1885 which deployed the terms ‘Arab’ and ‘Persian’, followed by the major International Exhibition of Persian Art at Burlington House in 1931.
-A few years later the seeming supremacy of Persian over all other ethno-nationalist categories was further reinforced with the publication of A Survey of Persian Art, edited by Arthur Upham Pope (1881-1869) and Phyllis Ackerman (1893-1977).
-Alongside the use of ‘Arab’ and ‘Persian’, in the commercial market, of which Paris was the center, the term ‘Art Musulman’ was common as well.
-At least one auction house also employed the term ‘Oriental’ to distinguish material produced in the Islamic world from the European objects in their sale, which were categorized as Occidental.
-One of the earliest cases of the term ‘Islamic’ in the context of art was with the establishment of an Islamic department at the Bode Museum in Berlin in 1904.
+Before addressing the core material, it is important to examine some of the key terms, as the accepted vocabulary also developed in the same period.
+While the term “Islamic art” is now widely accepted (despite its imperfections), there was no clear consensus as to which words should be used to refer to such material in the late-nineteenth and early twentieth centuries.
+In the latter decades of the nineteenth century, the archaeologist Émile Prisse d’Avennes (1807–79) used the term “l’art Arabe” for his work on Islamic Cairo, but the term “Saracenic art” was also in use.
+In the major exhibition of 1910 in Munich, the term “Mohammadan” was used, and the same term was employed in 1922 when Rudolph M. Riefstahl (1880–1936) published the Islamic ceramics in the Parish-Watson collection.
+However, there was also an increasing use of nationalist or ethnic terminology, especially in the commercially desirable field of Persian art.
+There was an exhibition in London in 1885 that deployed the terms “Arab” and “Persian,” followed by the major International Exhibition of Persian Art at Burlington House in 1931.
+A few years later, the seeming supremacy of Persian over all other ethno-nationalist categories was further reinforced with the publication of A Survey of Persian Art, edited by Arthur Upham Pope (1881–1969) and Phyllis Ackerman (1893–1977).
+Alongside the terms “Arab” and “Persian” in the commercial market, of which Paris was the center, “art Musulman” was common as well.
+At least one auction house also employed the term “Oriental” to distinguish material produced in the Islamic world from the European objects in their sale, which were categorized as Occidental.
+One of the earliest cases of the term “Islamic” being used in the context of art came with the establishment of an Islamic department at the Bode Museum in Berlin in 1904.